weishancc/PIVT/README.md

 ```
 helm install ./hlf-kube --name hlf-kube -f samples/scaled-raft-tls/network.yaml -f samples/scaled-raft-tls/crypto-config.yaml
 ```
 The pods will start but they cannot communicate to each other since domain names are unknown.
-You might also want to use the option `--set peer.launchPods=false` to make this process faster.
+You might also want to use the option `--set peer.launchPods=false --set orderer.launchPods=false` to make this process faster.

 Run this command to collect the host aliases:
 ```